johnnybakucz/vim-status-bar/README.md

 ## Extension Settings

-This extension contributes no settings:
+This extension contributes the following settings:
+- `vim-status-bar.useMonokai`: Enable Monokai color palette for the status bar

 ## Known Issues